David M. Henkin

 David M. Henkin is an American historian, academic, and author.
 He is a professor in the Department of History at the University of California, Berkeley.

 Henkin's research centers on ordinary life and popular culture in the United States during the 19th century.
 He received the 2007 Rita Lloyd Moroney Award from the United States Postal Service for his contributions to postal history.

 Education

 Henkin earned his B.A., summa cum laude, in Philosophy and History from Yale University in 1987.
 He later received his M.A.
-(1992) and Ph.D.
-(1995) in history from the University of California, Berkeley.
+(1992) and PhD (1995) in history from the University of California, Berkeley.

 Career

 Henkin joined the University of California, Berkeley in 1997 as an assistant professor of history.
 He was promoted to associate professor in 2003, full professor in 2008, and was named the Margaret Byrne Professor of History in 2019.
 From 1995 to 1997, he served as a visiting assistant professor of history at Stanford University, where he also held a Mellon Postdoctoral Fellowship.